Lucille Farrier Stickel: Accolades

 Stickel was presented the Federal Women's Award by the Department of the Interior in 1968, along with a Distinguished Service Award in 1973.
+Stickel was also recognized as one of the only female contributors that worked on Biology of Peromycus, in which she worked on the chapter on travels and home ranges.
 The Wildlife Society awarded Stickel the Aldo Leopold Memorial Award in 1974 for her work on wildlife conservation.
+In 1980, Stickel would be presented the Special Conservation Award by the National Wildlife Federation.
 The Society of Environmental Toxicology and Chemistry bestowed her with the Rachel Carson Award in 1998.
 Stickel was also inducted into the Michigan Women's Hall of Fame in 2014 for her environmental work.

 An honorary doctorate was accorded to Stickel by the Eastern Michigan University in 1974.
 In addition, the Patuxent Wildlife Research Center renamed a chemistry and physiology lab after her and her husband.

 Personal life

 She was married to William Henson Stickel, also a member of the US Fish and Wildlife Service and a herpetologist.
+Lucille and William Stickel would later on retire to the mountains near Franklin, North Carolina in March 1982.
+For many happy years, the Stickels would support the local land conservation efforts while also identifying the different types of flora and fauna that was located on their property and near the area.
 She died on February 22, 2007, in Asheville, North Carolina.